e-n-f/if-then-else/if-then-else.md

 but any judgements about stopping or repeating a process still had to be made by a human operator.

-This changed a few years later when computers started to have enough memory that programs could be in memory rather than read step by step from external punch cards or paper tapes or plugboards.
-The human operator was taken out of the loop, so decisions had to be made within the computer itself.
+The first computer to be able to perform a different set of instructions based on the result of a previous calculation seems to have been the Eniac.

+Haskell Curry and Willa Wyatt wrote a report in 1946 describing how to make one particular calculation using the Eniac.
+They used the name "discrimination" for the ability to make a decision based on which of two numbers was larger.

+The Eniac was programmed by connecting wires on plugboards, so they did not have an instruction called "discriminate," they had physical wires connecting the control panel for one instruction to the control panels of the instructions that could follow it.

-Like their predecessors, these computers generally performed their instructions in a fixed sequence.
-But they also had a few special instructions that would jump ahead or back to a different point in the sequence, either unconditionally or only in some particular circumstance.
+Very soon, though, computer programs began to be stored in memory rather than wired together.
+In memory, instructions are normally performed in numeric sequence, one after the other.
+A few special instructions can change this sequence by jumping forward or back to a different point in the sequence, either unconditionally or only in some particular circumstance.

 Here, for example, is part of the instruction set from BINAC, one of the first commercially produced computers.
 It had three instructions